MillenniumMachines/millenniummachines.github.io/docs/milo/assembly_manual/chapters/z_axis_assembly.md

 ---

 Fasten the Brass lead-screw nuts on either side of the Z Axis Anti Backlash Nut using M3x8mm SHCS.
-Remember to apply medium-strength thread-lock!
+Remember to apply medium-strength threadlock here, sparingly!

 <!-- This image is reused from the y axis assembly on purpose -->
 ![Fasten the Brass lead-screw nuts on either side of the Z Axis Anti Backlash Nut using M3x8mm SHCS](../img/y_axis_assembly/y_axis_step_6.png){: .shadow}